 - Parents of dependent students can take out a Federal Direct PLUS loan.

-- Take out a private student loan, like the Partnership Advance Education Loan available from Iowa Student Loan.
+- Take out a private student loan, like the Partnership Advance Education Loan available from ISL Education Lending.

 When all is said and done, you will most likely have student loan debt when you graduate.
 If you take out a private student loan and have also accepted the federal student loans offered (you should always exhaust all of your federal student loan eligibility before considering the use of other loans), that can add up to a lot of debt.